alejandroaviles/CLEFT/ReadMe.txt

 #13 =  \Xi_0_lin(q=0)  = 3*sigma^2_lin
 #14 =  \Xi_0_loop(q=0) = 3*sigma^2_loop

-You can use your own q_func.dat input file by writing its relative route in CLEFT/par.ini
+You can use your own q_func.dat input file by writing its relative in CLEFT/par.ini

 #################################################
 #################################################

-You can use this code as it is or modify it as you want.
+You can use this code as it is or you can modify it as you want.
 Just cite the papers:

 1) Vlah, White & Aviles [arXiv:1506.05264]
 2) Wang, Reid & White [MNRAS 437 (2014) 588, arXiv:1306:1804]